jsinger67/parol/docs/Tutorial.md

 ### The parser module `src/basic_parser.rs`

-This is the generated parser module.
-Actually it contains data the LLKParser from the `parol_runtime` crate is initialized with.
-We actually don't need to understand all the internals of it.
+This is the generated parser module we never change manually.
+It contains data the LL(k) parser from the `parol_runtime` crate is initialized with.
+We actually don't need to understand the internals of it.

 ### The module with the grammar trait `src/basic_grammar_trait.rs`

-This is also a generated file that receives a special-made trait `BasicGrammarTrait` whit default implementations of our semantic actions.
+This is also a generated file that receives a special-made trait `BasicGrammarTrait` with default implementations of our semantic actions.
 We will later look into it in more detail.

 ### The grammar implementation module `src/basic_grammar.rs`